marco262/my_wiki/data/dnd/class/rogue.md

 ## Roguish Archetype

-At 3rd level, you choose an [[[class:rogue#roguish-archetypes|archetype]]] that you emulate in the exercise of your rogue abilities: Thief, Assassin, or Arcane Trickster, all detailed at the end of the class description.
+At 3rd level, you choose an [[[class:rogue#roguish-archetypes|archetype]]] that you emulate in the exercise of your rogue abilities, detailed at the end of the class description.
 Your archetype choice grants you features at 3rd level and then again at 9th, 13th, and 17th level.

 ## Ability Score Improvement